hudecof/ansible_zabbix-agent/README.md

   - vars/main.yml

 The variables in the `defautls/main.yml` could be overridden in the `host_vars`/`group_vars`.
-The variables in the `vars/main.yml` are global for all managed servers.

 ## Dependencies

 This role assumes using official zabbix repository.
-There are few differenciec between the official packaging and the upstream one.
+There are few differences between the official packaging and the upstream one.

-- hudecof.zabbix-repo

-If want to use the distibution package, you need to tweak the varilabes to fit your distribution.
+If want to use the distribution package, you need to tweak the varilabes to fit your distribution.

 ## License